evanroyrees/Automappa/README.md

 make install
 ```

-Now that all of the dependencies are installed, you may run the app on your local machine or on a server.
+Now that all of the dependencies are installed, you may run the Automappa-lite app on your local machine or on a server.

 ### Listing available `make` commands